Instructions for Authors

 List B Developing country charge* - £875 / $1400 / €1138

 List A Developing country charge* - £0 /$0 / €0

 *Visit our developing countries page (click here for a list of qualifying countries).

 Please note that these charges are in addition to any colour charges that may apply.

 Orders from the UK will be subject to the current UK VAT charge.
 For orders from the rest of the European Union, OUP will assume that the service is provided for business purposes.
 Please provide a VAT number for yourself or your institution, and ensure your account for your own local VAT correctly.

-The publisher will supply authors with free online access to their article, and, if requested via the Oxford Journals Author Services site, 25 free offprints.
-Further offprints may also be ordered by using the Oxford Journals Author Services site.
+The publisher will supply authors with free online access to their article, and, if requested via the Oxford Journals Author Services site, 25 free offprints for Original Articles.
+Further offprints may also be ordered for both Book Reviews and Original Articles by using the Oxford Journals Author Services site.